Northumbria (modern): Normans

 The crown regarded Durham as part of Northumberland until the late 13th century.
 In 1293 the Bishop of Durham and his steward failed to attend proceedings of quo warranto held by the justices of Northumberland.
 The bishop's case was heard in Parliament, where he stated that Durham lay outside the bounds of any English shire.
 The arguments appear to have been accepted, as by the fourteenth century Durham was accepted as a liberty which received royal mandates direct.
 In effect it was a private shire, with the bishop appointing his own sheriff.
 The area thus became known as the "County Palatine of Durham".
 Hexhamshire, which had been transferred to the See of York by Henry I, was first referred to as a separate County Palatinate in the 14th century.
 However, in 1572 it was reintegrated into Northumberland proper.
 From thereon, the region would be permanently divided into two separate counties: the County of Northumberland and County Palatine of Durham.

-Northumberland and Durham continued to serve as autonomous buffer polities between England and Scotland during the late middle ages.
 In many ways, the governance of Northumbria between the Tweed and Tees had more in common with the highly fragmented governmental landscapes of the March of Wales and of English Ireland than with much of midland and southern England.
-Though forming a remote and quite distinct English "border region", Northumberland and Durham began to develop notable social and political differences.
-Consequently, Durham became a semi-independent state, governed by the Prince Bishops, while Northumberland, being more isolated and vulnerable to Scottish attacks, formed the English East and Middle Marches, subject to the Lord Warden of the Marches.
+Though forming a remote and quite distinct English "border region", Northumberland and Durham had developed notable social and political differences.
+Durham was governed as a semi-independent Prince-Bishopric under the rule of the Bishops of Durham, while Northumberland, being more isolated and vulnerable to Scottish attacks, formed the English East and Middle Marches, subject to the Lord Warden of the Marches.
 Parts of Northumberland were divided into liberties and shires, which, like Durham, were often exempt from the writ of the King.